Browse more Fine Art Prints

 This pictorial map — painted on deerksin — depicts the Taiwanese coastal town of Tainan, where the Dutch built two forts around 1624, remnants of which still survive today.
 In addition to showcasing the European-style forts with their distinctive masonry architecture, the painting records a wealth of other details, including Chinese-style walled towns, farmhouses on stilts, and numerous vignettes of dailym life featuring both people in Chinese dress and half-naked indigenous people.
 (Source: Rawpixel / Library of Congress)

-- Four Diagrams of Solar Eclipses Johannes Buno
+- Four Diagrams of Lunar Eclipses Johannes Buno

 - This Porcineograph Forbes Lithograph Manufacturing Company